Overview

 What to expect from your doctor

-Your health care provider is likely to ask you a number of questions.
+Your healthcare professional asks a number of questions.
 Being ready to answer them may make time to go over points you want to discuss in-depth.
 You might be asked:

 - Do you have pain?
 Where is it?